official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 71 House of Commons, Official Report, 26 February 2003, columns 367‑371.
 72 The White House, 26 February 2003, President discusses the future of Iraq.

-25

-Executive Summary177.
-Reporting discussions in New York on 26 February, Sir Jeremy Greenstock wrote that there was “a general antipathy to having now to take decisions on this issue, and a wariness about what our underlying motives are behind the resolution”.73 Sir Jeremy concluded that the US was focused on preserving its room for manoeuvre while he
+177. Reporting discussions in New York on 26 February, Sir Jeremy Greenstock wrote that there was “a general antipathy to having now to take decisions on this issue, and a wariness about what our underlying motives are behind the resolution”.73 Sir Jeremy concluded that the US was focused on preserving its room for manoeuvre while he